-The goal of the ULM Title IV-E Child Welfare Information Project is to ensure the preparation of future graduates for competent practice in Child Protection, Family Services, Foster Care, Adoptions and/or Home Development.
-The ULM Project is one of seven Universities in Louisiana, contracted by the Office of Community Services (OCS) in a statewide agency/university partnership established in 1995 to achieve this goal.
+The goal of the ULM Title IV-E Child Welfare Project is to ensure the preparation of future graduates for competent practice in Child Protection, Family Services, Foster Care, Adoptions and/or Home Development.
+The ULM Project is one of seven Universities in Louisiana, contracted by the Louisiana Department of Children and Family Services (DCFS) in a statewide agency/university partnership established in 1995 to achieve this goal.

 To attract and prepare potential employees for a career in public child welfare in

-To embrace and expand child-centered, family-focused and strengths-based child welfare practice methods and evidence-based child welfare practice methods and evidence-based accountability.
+To embrace and expand child-centered, family-focused strengths-based child welfare practice methods, evidence-based child welfare practice methods and evidence-based accountability.

-To support current LA DSS/OCS employees in continued professional development to enhance their child welfare careers.
+To support current LA DCFS employees in continued professional development to enhance their child welfare careers.

 To train and prepare undergraduate social work students for competent child welfare

 practice and a career committed to constant betterment of services for and protection